-In London, that same afternoon, it occurred quite casually to Mr. Henley Stokes, at 5 Pump Court, Temple, that as Sacha and Ionê had gone down to Moor Hill for the day together, Blackbird might possibly find herself rather lonely at the flat off Victoria Street.
-So, being a goodnatured, though timid and unsophisticated young man, prone to attempt works of charity in however humble a sphere, he decided with himself, after an internal struggle, to step round to the flat and bear the Cinderella company.
+In London, that same afternoon, it occurred quite casually to Mr. Henley Stokes, at 5, Pump Court, Temple, that, as Sacha and Ionê had gone down to Moor Hill for the day together, Blackbird might possibly find herself rather lonely at the flat off Victoria Street.
+So, being a good-natured though timid and unsophisticated young man, prone to attempt works of charity in however humble a sphere, he decided with himself, after an internal struggle, to step round to the flat and bear the Cinderella company.

 Mr. Henley Stokes was always close-shaven, but seldom did his face look so preternaturally clean and shiny as on that particular afternoon.
-Mr. Henley Stokes wore an orchid in his button hole as a matter of principle-he was "sound," the Birmingham party said, very sound politically; but never in his life before had so gorgeous an orchid graced his best frock-coat, or so glossy a tall silk hat pressed the curls on his forehead.
-He stood long before the glass arranging his tie in a loose sailor knot before he went out; and as he glided along on the District Railway in a

-first-class carriage, he flashed his cuffs more than once with uneasy solicitude.
+Mr. Henley Stokes wore an orchid in his buttonhole as a matter of principle.
+He was 'sound,' the Birmingham party said, very sound, politically; but never in his life before had so gorgeous an orchid graced his best frock-coat, or so glossy a tall silk hat pressed the curls on his forehead.
+He stood long before the glass arranging his tie in a loose sailor knot before he went out; and as he glided along on the District Railway in a first-class carriage, he flashed his cuffs more than once with uneasy solicitude.

-It was clear that Heuley Stokes, good philanthropist as he was, attached much in:portance to saving Hope Braithwaite from the dullness of her solitude.
+It was clear that Henley Stokes, good philanthropist as he was, attached much importance to saving Hope passage.

+Braithwaite from the dulness of her solitude.

-When he rang at the door of the flat, Blackbird opened it to him herself, and then ran back into the passage.
-Her sleeves were rolled up to the elbows, and she wore over her dress a dainty cretonne apron; but she looked as graceful as ever, for all that, in her lithe, though melancholy, girlish fashion.
+When he rang at the door of the flat, Blackbird opened it to him herself, and then ran back into the melancholy girlish fashion.

+Her sleeves were rolled up to the elbows, and she wore over her dress a dainty cretonne apron; but she looked as graceful as ever for all that, in her lithe, though
-it occurred at 5 Pump

-ê had gone

-her, Blacker lonely at

-ng a goodeated young

-ity in howth himself,

-ose-shaven,

-ernaturally

-afternoon.